U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 World coal reserves

-Although coal deposits are widely distributed, 79 percent of the world’s recoverable reserves are located in five regions: the United States (27 percent), Russia (18 percent), China (13 percent), non-OECD Europe and Eurasia outside of Russia (11 percent), and Australia/New Zealand (9 percent).
-In 2010, the five regions together produced 5.7 billion tons (113.0 quadrillion Btu) of coal, representing 72 percent of total world coal production by tonnage and 75 percent on a Btu basis .
-By rank, anthracite and bituminous coal account for 45% of the world’s estimated recoverable coal reserves on a tonnage basis, subbituminous coal accounts for 30 percent, and lignite accounts for 23 percent.
+Although coal deposits are widely distributed, 76% of the world’s recoverable reserves are located in five regions: the United States (26%), Russia (18%), China (13%), non-OECD Europe and Eurasia outside of Russia (10%), and Australia/New Zealand (9%).
+In 2012, those five regions together produced 6.4 billion tons of coal, or 72% of total world coal production by tonnage.
+By rank, anthracite and bituminous coal account for 45% of the world’s estimated recoverable coal reserves on a tonnage basis, subbituminous coal accounts for 32%, and lignite accounts for 23%.

 Reference Case Summary & Detailed Tables